UniMath/agda-unimath/src/simplicial-type-theory/rewriting-directed-circle.lagda.md

 To enable these computation rules in your own formalizations, set the `--rewriting` option and import this module.
-Keep in mind, however, that we offer no way to selectively disable these rules, so if your module depends on any other module that imports this one, you will automatically also have rewriting for pushouts enabled.
+Keep in mind, however, that we offer no way to selectively disable these rules, so if your module depends on any other module that depends on this one, you will necessarily also have rewriting for the directed circle enabled.

 By default, we abstain from using rewrite rules in agda-unimath.
 However, we recognize their usefulness in, for instance, exploratory formalizations.
 Since